-Individuals will be notified during enrollment to contact program staff via phone if their information needs to be updated.
+Individual participants will be notified as part of each individual project's enrollment process to contact staff from the individual projects if their information needs to be updated.
 This contact information will be provided by each individual project.

 7.4 If no formal redress is provided, what alternatives are available to the individual?